awkay/om-tutorial/README.md

 ## Running it

-There is a clojure script in the `script` folder.
-Simply run that in Cursive (Run..., Add a Clojure Local REPL, Run with Clojure Main (NOT nREPL!)) or at the command line with:
+You can run this tutorial in Cursive (Run..., Add a Clojure Local REPL, Run with Clojure Main (NOT nREPL!)) or at the command line with:

 ```